BRANDING

 What Worked Well

-Hardware selection perfectly suited KBBQ environment
+Hardware selection suited KBBQ environment

 Unique features addressed real pain points

-Brand consistency maintained modern usability
+Brand consistency with modern usability

 Multi-functional approach justified table space